musikele/blog-eleventy/_posts/2019-04-03-ssh-cheatsheet-from-zero-to-hero.md

 ### That's all folks

-This article is nothing more than a summary of what I learned by following [this excellent ssh course from Egghead]().
+This article is nothing more than a summary of what I learned by following [this excellent ssh course from Egghead](https://egghead.io/courses/ssh-for-remote-server-authentication).
 I think they are great and deserve a paid subscription.

-Tunnelling was the most difficult thing to set up.
-Here are [two]() [articles]() that have helped me out. about this